remirror/remirror/docs/api/multishift/multishift.multishiftpropgetters.getcomboboxprops.md

 ## MultishiftPropGetters.getComboBoxProps() method

-Return the props to be applied to the root element that is rendered.
-This should always be used for `autocomplete` dropdowns but will throw an error if used within a `select` dropdown.
+Get the augmented props that will be used in the wrapper element on autocomplete dropdowns.

 <b>Signature:</b>